Auto repair shops: how to build a parts-aware quote in 4 seconds, not 10 minutes

 Each shop is a custom build because the parts suppliers, labor book, shop management system, and margin rules are different.
 Typical timeline: 7–10 business days.
 Flat fee, scoped on a 20-minute call.

 If you run an independent or multi-bay shop and you’re losing closes to slow quoting.
-Or just want your service writers to spend their time talking to customers instead of clicking RockAuto , tell us the work.
+Or just want your service writers to spend their time talking to customers instead of clicking RockAuto , tell us the work or see our process automations.

 We’ll tell you whether this is worth building for your specific shop, what we’d connect, and what it’d cost.
 On the call.
 No deck.